J24681357/gtfbotfithusim/README.md

     - 💡 Each event contain different regulations such as FPP, manufacturer, etc, for entry.
 Make sure that you have purchased or tuned a car that can qualify.
     - 💡 If an event is too difficult, consider either tuning your car or purchasing new cars for the event.
 3. There are special events in Career Mode that can be unlocked by obtaining new licenses and increasing your driver level.
 Here is the following special events in GTF2U:
-    - Karting Experience
+    - GTF Karting Experience
     - Rally
     - GT Academy (in a future update)
     - Formula

-These events have special prizes and new ways to gain more credits, cars, and EXP points.
+4. Special events have special prizes and new ways to gain more credits, cars, and EXP points.
-Special events must be completed in order.
+5. Special events must be completed in order.
 In order to progress through special events, you must achieve an average of 3rd place or Bronze from each set of races/time trials.

-4. As detailed, each career event has different regulations/settings in the following:
+6. As detailed, each career event has different regulations/settings in the following:
     - Set of races or championship
     - FPP limit, power limit, & weight limit
     - Maximum tire grade
     - Manufacturer, model, car type, etc
     - BOP (Balance of Performance)
-    - Dynamic weather: Weather changing over time with a probability
+    - Dynamic weather: Weather change over time with a certain probability
-5. In the Career Event screen, you can select from different races that you want to participate in.
+7. In the Career Event screen, you can select from different races that you want to participate in.
 As detailed, the following are shown:
     - Race list (Use the buttons to select the race associated with the list)
     - Standings: Toggles the credit rewards screen
     - Exit: Returns to the previous screen
       - 💡 If the event is regulated with BOP, all cars will have similar performance regardless of tuning for fair gameplay.
       - 💡 If the event is a championship, all races must be completed in order to earn credits.
 When you start a session, you will be `pinged` for every race completed, followed by the points standings (the transition is automated every 20 seconds).

 ## License Center - /license

 1. In the License Center, it contains sets of license tests to receive new licenses like in Gran Turismo games.
 As detailed, these are the list of licenses you can earn in GTF2U (must be completed in order from easiest (B) to hardest (S)):
     - B License (Recommended: Lv.5)
     - A License (Recommended: Lv.10)